 house on Friday and date ’til Sunday.”

 The porches and the gardens they inspired has served as the couple’s sanctuary.
 It was even the backdrop for celebrating their 50th wedding anniversary in 2018; they renewed their wedding vows in the garden.
 “I have always admired porches and wanted a home with lots of porches,” Nell says.
 And she ponders out loud whether she’s built too many.
 Asked if there was such a thing as too many porches in the South, she pauses just long enough for her husband to answer, “There is when you have to clean ‘em!”

 At some point along the way of designing your porch, patio or other home renovation project, you’re going to ask yourself, “How am I going to pay for this?”

-We asked SWGA Farm Credit’s Amanda Gates and Jordan Gilbert—also known as “Gates & Gilbert”—what they’re seeing and how others are doing it.
-Here’s what they shared.
+We asked SWGA Farm Credit Mortgage Originator, Jordan Gilbert, what she is seeing and how others are doing it.
+Here’s what she shared.